Alissa Del Riego

 What are the biggest challenges or opportunities in your field right now?

 One of the biggest challenges in my field right now is finding ways to stay relevant and consistently applying critical-thinking skills in an era where AI is rapidly evolving.
-At the same time, one of the greatest opportunities I have is the ability to interact daily with the future leaders of America—guiding, challenging, and supporting them as they grow into the professionals who will shape our world.
+One of the greatest opportunities I have is the ability to interact daily with the future leaders of America—guiding, challenging, and supporting them as they grow into the professionals who will shape our world.

 Q